7 Relationship Conversations for the Next COVID Challenges

 However, when we focus on the things we are grateful for, the positive feelings and experiences that we have shared with our partner, it can dramatically help to improve our outlook and lighten the mood.

 Maybe there were too many bumps in the road during early quarantine that you just can’t find the things to feel thankful for.
 Lack of felt and expressed gratitude is one of the main reasons I’ve seen relationships falter and often fail because one or both partners took the other for granted.

 At the very least, hopefully, you made it through quarantine together and you learned a lot about each other.
 That’s at least one thing that you can share that you’re grateful for.

 Expressing gratitude without expectation is always a good idea.
 So if you are going to share the things with your partner that you’re grateful for, do it in a way that they can best receive it.
 Consider your partner’s love language or simply ask, “What is the best way I can express my love and gratitude for you?”

 If you can offer your thankfulness in a special way, bonus points for you.
 It doesn’t have to be a production, but unexpressed gratitude doesn’t do anybody any good.
 Maybe you can express it in a love note, do something unexpected, or buy a thoughtful gift.
 The most important thing is that we feel and express gratitude for our partner’s presence in our lives.

 5. Foster kindness

-Of course, if you’ve gotten this far, you’ve likely had one or more opportunity to maneuver through issues of territoriality and seen how you and your partner deal with stress.
+Of course, if you’ve gotten this far, you’ve likely had one or more opportunities to maneuver through issues of territoriality and see how you and your partner deal with stress.
 Did you learn who had the most patience or the shorter fuse?
 Did this quarantine experience bring you closer together or do you feel more withdrawn from each other?

 Kindness is one of the most powerful and strongest foundations of love and intimacy.
 Sometimes a simple touch or word of comfort can be just enough to help someone begin to get through a troubling moment in time.